Legal Resources

 As a result of a series of recent reforms, prison sentences of three years or less cannot be adjusted ab initio and can only be adjusted following a court decision (whereas previously it was a prison administration decision).
 This led to an increase in prison overcrowding, which was already critical (see our previous report covering September-November 2023).

-BULGARIA In January 2024, the Montana Administrative Court, seized through the preventive remedy (Article 276 of the Execution of Punishments and Pre-Trial Detention Act EPTTDA), ruled that the failure of the administration of the Boychinovtsi Prison Hostel to change prisoners’ bed linens and personal underwear at least once a week constituted inhuman and degrading treatment, within the meaning of Article 3 EPPTDA (Montana Administrative Court, Ruling no. 106/21.01.2024).
+BULGARIA In January 2024, the Montana Administrative Court, seized through the preventive remedy (Article 276 of the Execution of Punishments and Pre-Trial Detention Act EPPTDA), ruled that the failure of the administration of the Boychinovtsi Prison Hostel to change prisoners’ bed linens and personal underwear at least once a week constituted inhuman and degrading treatment, within the meaning of Article 3 EPPTDA (Montana Administrative Court, Ruling no. 106/21.01.2024).
 In doing so, it established a high standard for cases involving allegations of inhuman and degrading treatment.
 The court consequently ordered the prison administration to carry out the necessary changes at least once a week.

 CZECH REPUBLIC The entry into force of a decree increasing the minimum personal space per detainee (Decree no. 362/2020 from 4 September 2020), initially scheduled for 1 January 2024, has been postponed to 1 January 2027 – without public information.
 Based on the standards defined by the European Committee for the Prevention of Torture (CPT), the decree establishes a minimum personal space of 6 sq. m. in single-occupancy cells and 4 sq. m. in multi-occupancy cells for each additional prisoner.
 Derogations remain possible where the number of prisoners exceeds the total capacity of a given facility, but a personal space of 3 sq. m is defined as the strict minimum.